joyontokumar/git/README.md

 ===================================================

 <h6>master is the default branch in github . branch is actually all of my commit but those commit has a unique name. if you
-want to go this commit you want to checkout . if you want to create a branch just try to expriment a logic is right or wrong. if my expreiment is true then i push the expriment my master branch . that way another branch is uses.</h6>
+want to go this commit you want to checkout . if you want to create a branch just try to expriment a logic is right or wrong. if my expreiment is true then i push the expriment my master branch . that why another branch is uses.</h6>

 <h6>if you want to create a branch. then type this commnd : </h6>
 <p>git branch develop(then type branch name -> here is the branch name -> develop)</p>